wix-incubator/wix-cli-docs/guides/framework/dashboard_pages.md

 ##### priority (optional)

 The priority of the category in the sidebar.
 Determines the category location in relation to other app categories.
 Smaller numbers mean higher priority.

+## Add a new dashboard page

+To add a new dashboard page to your app:

+1. Create a new subfolder under `src/dashboard/pages` that will determine the route of your page.
+1. Add a new set of `page.json` and `page.tsx` [dashboard page files](#dashboard-page-files) to the subfolder you created.
+1. Add the page metadata to the `page.json` file.
+1. Add the page code to the `page.tsx` file.

+## Delete a dashboard page

+To delete an existing dashboard page from you app, delete the subfolder under `src/dashboard/pages` that contains your [dashboard page's files](#dashboard-page-files).

+> **Note**: If you've already [created a version](../workflow/app_versions_and_deployment.md#deployable-version) of your app, deleting a dashboard page's files from your project will not remove the registration of the dashboard page from the Wix Developers Center.
+To remove the registration, [create a new version](../workflow/app_versions_and_deployment.md#deployable-version) after deleting the [dashboard page's files](#dashboard-page-files).